sevenseasofbri/tp/docs/UserGuide.md

 F = 1
 G = 0

-The output of the above configuration is 0.
+The output of the current configuration is 0.
 ```

 ## FAQ